Set up a company using our checklist

 Public liability insurance is another popular form of insurance and, although not legally required, can be very useful to insure against claims by the public (e.g. if a customer slips or trips on your business premises).

-Professional indemnity insurance is often taken out by services companies providing professional advice, to protect themselves from claims in respect of their advice (e.g. if a client loses money due to poor financial advice).
+Professional indemnity insurance is often taken out by service companies providing professional advice, to protect themselves from claims in respect of their advice (e.g. if a client loses money due to poor financial advice).

 9. Data Protection